Writing and SPAG

 Implementation:

 Through the use of monitoring and feedback, we can ensure that teaching and learning in Writing is succinct, meaningful and meets the needs of the individual pupil.
-Learning walks, book looks and planning scruitinies take place to ensure that effective teaching is taking place.
+Learning walks, book looks and planning scrutinies take place to ensure that effective teaching is taking place.
 The Senior Leadership team and link Governors are involved in the activities mentioned above.

 Every term, writing moderation across year groups takes place to ensure that staff are consistent with their marking and assessment judgements.
 Each term, the children in school all produce a specific genre which ensures that the text can then be moderated across all year groups according to the National Curriculum aims.
 Writing moderation also takes place within our cluster- this ensures that other professionals uphold the same judgement and discussions can be held in regards to the sample pieces of writing.